Copilot-Language/copilot-language.github.io/home.md

 Among others, Copilot has been used at the Safety Critical Avionics Systems Branch of NASA Langley Research Center for monitoring test flights of drones.

-This new release fixes 5 bugs, and removes deprecated definitions, and deprecates internal types.
+This new release introduces further unit tests, removes deprecated definitions and modules.
+It also marks packages as uncurated to prevent modifications on the part of the Hackage maintainers.

 Current emphasis is on facilitating the use with other systems, and improving the codebase in terms of stability and test coverage.
 Users are encouraged to